 Day 3 - Evening

-Alameda de Hércules – Your Seville 3 day itinerary has come to an end, so for your final night, I highly recommend heading to Alameda de Hércules to experience some of Seville’s vibrant bars and nightlife.
+Alameda de Hércules – Your Seville 3 days itinerary has come to an end.
+For your final night, I highly recommend heading to Alameda de Hércules to experience some of Seville’s vibrant bars and nightlife.

-During the day time, this open plaza has a chilled vibe but comes alive at night time.
+During the daytime, this open plaza has a chilled atmosphere but comes alive at night time.
 It’s busy every day of the week, more so at the weekend.
-You’ll find a mixture of locals and tourists of all ages taking in the atmosphere.
+You’ll find a mixture of locals and tourists of all ages taking in the ambience.

 Location: Alameda de Hércules, 41002

 If you have 4 days in Seville, or even a week in Seville...

 If you’re wondering what to do in Seville if your visiting Seville for longer than three days, then this section is for you.
 Or maybe you want to switch out some things I’ve suggested in this 3 days in Seville itinerary.

 Other things to add to your Seville, Spain itinerary